-Yulli's, Surry Hills' purveyor of standout vegetarian fare and great brews since 2008, is expanding.
-The team has opened the doors to its brand new taproom and restaurant in Alexandria: Yulli's Brews.
-While the space itself isn't new, owner Karl Cooney and head brewer James Harvey have been in there for a while brewing award-winning ales such as Norman, it's the first time the space will be open to the public.
-And it'll be 100 percent vegan.
+Yulli's, Surry Hills' purveyor of standout vegetarian fare and great brews since 2008, expanded back in 2018 when it created Yulli's Brews — its taproom and restaurant in Alexandria.
+While the space itself wasn't new — owner Karl Cooney and head brewer James Harvey had been in there for a while brewing award-winning ales — it was the first time the space opened to the public.
+And like Yulli's, it's totally per cent vegan.

-From the beer through to the wine to the neat lineup of bush tucker-meets-Southeast Asian eats, not a fish scale, cheese crumb or bacon rind will appear.
-But it won't skimp on flavours — or personality, which carries through from the eclectic design to the anthropomorphic beers.
+From the beer through to the wine to the neat lineup of bush tucker-meets-Southeast Asian eats, not a fish scale, cheese crumb or bacon rind appears.
+But it doesn't skimp on flavours — or personality, which carries through from the eclectic design to the anthropomorphic beers.

 The space, which can hold 150 people, is split into two areas — a ground floor for big tables and standup beers, and a large mezzanine for sit-down eats — and is filled with tables made from repurposed boat decking and vintage finds from nearby Lunatiques.
 Designed by Surry Hills' Snell Architects, it has an industrial edge (fitting, for a warehouse) with plenty of nods to Yulli's past.

 Take a seat on the mezzanine floor and you'll be able to look straight into the production area and watch Harvey and Cooney brewing.
-You'll also be able to taste three brand new Yulli's brews, including its first cider, Margo.
-Like all its brews, the dry and fruity apple cider is named after an employee — who still works at the Yulli's restaurant in Surry Hills.
+You'll also be able to taste brand-new Yulli's brews, including its first cider, Margo.
+Like all its brews, the dry and fruity apple cider is named after an employee.

 If you're not a beer — or cider — fan, fear not: Yulli's Brews has a full bar.
 And it's all local.
 And all vegan.
-Cooney admits that sourcing completely vegan wines — which are all from NSW — was tough, but well worth the effort.
-On the lineup of local spirits, expect to see plenty of nearby gin distiller Archie Rose.
+Cooney admits that sourcing completely vegan wines — that are all from NSW — was tough, but well worth the effort.
+On the lineup of local spirits, expect to also see plenty of nearby distillers — with Archie Rose making a notable appearance.